bgbrink/PRJEB35632/README.md

 # Antigenic variation by switching inter-chromosomal interactions with an RNA splicing locus in trypanosomes
 This is the HiC analysis pipeline for this preprint https://doi.org/10.1101/2020.01.27.921452.
 The raw data can be found at ENA under accession number PRJEB35632.
+Processed data and additional information can be found at Zenodo https://doi.org/10.5281/zenodo.3628213.

 ## Dependencies